richefeu/rockable/sphinxdoc/source/syntaxConf.rst

   In case of ``linkCells`` strategy, the vector ``cellMinSizes`` needs to be set.
   Each value is the minimum size of a cell in the corresponding direction.
-In addition, ``boxForLinkCellsOpt`` is a flag (0 or 1) to state if the first driven bodies are part of the overall bounding box (that will be split in to cells)
+In addition, ``boxForLinkCellsOpt`` is a flag (0 or 1) to state if the first driven bodies are part of the overall bounding box (that will be split in to cells).
+  The commands are:

   -  ``cellMinSizes`` (*double*) **xmin** (*double*) **ymin** (*double*) **zmin**